mexmatovets/gen/README.md

-gen
-===

-generator files of specifyc format for solver
+generator of files of specifyc format for solver